Who is eligible to apply for this award?

 Applicants need to apply with a current resume, a letter of intent, and a letter of recommendation.
 Finalists will need to make themselves available for a brief interview.
-The application process begins on April 15, 2021 and ends on June 30, 2021.
-Award winners are announced on August 15, 2021 and coursework and internships begin immediately after Labor Day, 2021.
-All winners will need to sign a media release and provide a headshot upon notification of winning.
+The application process begins on January 15, 2022 and ends on March 15, 2022.
+Award winners are announced in April 2022.
+Classes begin at the end of May 2022, and internships in late August, 2022 All winners will need to sign a media release and provide a headshot upon notification of winning.

 How much do the internships pay and how many hours will I work?